igerslike/vanilla-docs/docs/guide/components/Avatar/readme.md

 ## Slots

-Slots Available for this Component
+Slots Available for this Components

 | Name | Description | Parameters |
 |:-----|:------------|:-----------|